kumar-github/tutorial-resources/externalized-configuration-README.md

    properties in our case) will be used as a PropertySource]**

 > [!CAUTION]
-> If you DID NOT SET those properties as environment variables or DOES NOT PASS them as command line arguments or DOES
+> If you DID NOT SET those properties as environment variables before running the application or DOES NOT PASS them as
+> command line arguments while running the application or DOES NOT PASS the `spring.config.name` property while
-> NOT PASS the `spring.config.name` property the **application will NOT start**.
+> running the application, the **application will NOT start**.

 :question:**Any Questions**:question: